Motorway Services Online

 Potential For Confusion

 Internally, Henry Boot had described the site as "a mixture of retail and motorway service area", with additional trade arising from an agreement with P&O Stena Line to have coaches change drivers here.
 The intention was to have check-in desks for the ferries and Channel Tunnel too.
-The amenity building was to be the largest in the UK.
+The large amenity building would make it the largest service area in the UK at the time.

-The size of the service area which had been allocated to retail breached government policy.
+The amount of the building which had been allocated to retail breached government policy.
 The Highways Agency didn't pick up on this until 2005.
 They later explained that the issue "slipped through the net", as the policy had changed before the agreement was renewed.

-As a result in 2005 the Highways Agency refused to renew the outstanding Traffic Signs Agreement, but they did agree to work with the developer to promote the site as a port facility.
-The Highways Agency suggested that services signs should be provided, but that they should have no name and no operator.
+As a result, in 2005 the Highways Agency refused to renew the outstanding Traffic Signs Agreement, but they did agree to work with the developer to promote the site as a port facility.
+The Highways Agency suggested that 'services' signs should be provided, but that they should have no name and list no operator.
 This was agreed in September 2005.
 The Highways Agency later reduced the number of additional signs they had offered to place along the M20.

-The retail size regulation was removed in 2013, and standard road signs appeared in 2014.
+That retail area regulation was removed in 2013, and standard road signs appeared in 2014.

 Operation